limwechern/McDonalds-Clone/README.md

-# McDonald's Clone using HTML, CSS, & JS (with Responsive Web Design)
+# McDonald's Website Clone using HTML, CSS, & JS (with Responsive Web Design)

 Access the website using this link: https://limwechern.github.io/McDonalds-Clone/